RazaNaqsh/RazaNaqsh/README.md

 I’m **Raza**, an *aspiring* **fullstack dev**`(Focusing on FrontEnd rn)`  ^^)/.

-Im learning to take flight in the world of coding and development, and making the leap from being a beginner to spreading my wings in this realm.
+Currently learning to take flight in the world of coding and development, and making the leap from being a beginner to someone who's spreading his wings in this realm.

 *Hoping to learn a lot in this journey!*